The Amazing Power of Honey as Medicine

 • Stabilize blood sugar levels.

-• Add one teaspoon of honey to one cup of warm chamomile, orange blossom, lemon balm or linden flower tea– before bedtime for improved sleep.
+• Add one teaspoon of honey to one cup of warm chamomile, orange blossom, lemon balm or linden flower tea before bedtime for improved sleep.
+You can also enhance your honey recipes by adding a splash of lemon juice for a tangy twist.

-• While we can’t promise that our Eastern Shore Honey will help you bid your sore throat or allergies farewell, we believe it helps.
+• While we can’t promise that our Bee Inspired Honey will help you bid your sore throat or allergies farewell, we believe it helps.
 We encourage you to experience using honey for immunotherapy, and if it works for you, then keep doing it.
+Try incorporating liquid honey into various recipes like wholesome bread, cornbread, or even pizza dough for added flavor.
+Our Coffee Honey tastes delicious drizzled over baked goods with it's subtle caramel flavor.

 • Warm one cup of milk and add one teaspoon of honey and some ground turmeric.
 Drink before bedtime.

 • Prepare a one-half glass of orange juice diluted with equal lukewarm water.
-Add two teaspoons of honey, and drink just before bedtime.
+Add two teaspoons of Florida Orange Blossom Honey, and drink just before bedtime.

 • Steep lavender and peppermint in warm water for 10 minutes, add one teaspoon of honey, and drink before bed.